-When running a local service business, social advertising across Facebook and Instagram can be a powerful tool if executed correctly.
+When running a local service business, social advertising across Facebook and Instagram can be a powerful tool if executed correctly to kick start your business.
 While “organic” social still provides value, the results are unpredictable.
 It can be difficult to anticipate if your content is reaching your actual target market, and engagement rarely correlates with real business goals, such as brand awareness, website traffic, and lead generation.
 “Organic social” is simply all social efforts that do not involve paid promotion.
 By pairing a solid organic social content strategy with a full-funnel social advertising strategy, you will gain much greater value and be able to tie efforts to actual ROI.
 The two should work in synchronicity with one another.
 Also, your efforts will be far more effective when using paid media because it gives you the ability to reach a broader, yet more targeted, audience and have higher predictability and accuracy than organic content alone.

 By pairing a solid organic social content strategy with a full-funnel social advertising strategy, you will gain much greater value and be able to tie efforts to actual ROI.

 Like any other form of marketing, social advertising has an order of operations.
-If you neglect this order you will not only waste budget, but you will also miss out on the true value that social advertising has to offer to your business.
+If you neglect this order you will not only waste your budget but will also miss out on the true value that social advertising has to offer to your business.
 For example, if you post an ad for lead generation without investing any time into guiding your target audience through a social sales funnel, you will fail to reach your goals.
 The digital customer journey is more of a cycle than a funnel, but to keep it easy we will work with a simple, well-known funnel format: awareness, consideration, and conversion.

 Before diving into any advertising on Facebook and Instagram, there are some preliminary steps to take.